Climate-based sweet corn planting guide for Marquette, Michigan

 Main risk: The most common problems here are practical ones: planting too late, losing momentum early, or choosing varieties that ask for more season than necessary.

-How Frost Affects Sweet Corn in Marquette
+How Frost Affects Planting Dates for Sweet Corn in Marquette

 Marquette usually has about 166 frost-free days, with a typical last spring frost around May 8 and a typical first fall frost around October 21.